Engineering

 Developers are now faced with a couple of options:

-Option 1: Migrate to a different sync engine
+• 2.
+Migrate to a different database and sync engine combination

-PowerSync is a good option if you can move to Postgres since it’s architecturally quite similar to Atlas Device Sync and Atlas Device SDK:
+In general, PowerSync is a good migration option since it’s architecturally quite similar to Atlas Device Sync and Atlas Device SDK:

-On the client-side, this will require moving away from Realm to SQLite, since that’s what the PowerSync client SDKs use under the hood.
-We may investigate adding Realm support on the client in the future, but have no current plans to do that.
+On the client-side, using PowerSync will require moving away from Realm to SQLite, since that’s what the PowerSync Client SDKs use under the hood.

 Users that aren’t already running Postgres need to decide between using a hosted Postgres provider or hosting Postgres themselves.
 We can highly recommend taking a look at Supabase (either hosted or self-hosted) as a great way to introduce Postgres to your stack.